Somalia's Puntland new president vows to fight insecurity

 The region, roughly one-third of Somalia's geographical area, is believed to be rich in undeveloped energy resources and is being sized up by oil explorers.

-Ali is yet to make his views on the oil exploration in the region public.
-Farole had said he would not allow Mogadishu to award oil contracts to foreign firms.
+Ali is yet to make his views on the oil exploration in the region public, but Farole said he would not allow Mogadishu to award oil contracts to foreign firms.

 "It is hoped that he will fight al Shabaab in an effort to tighten security," Hussein Abdirahman, a history lecturer at Mogadishu University's branch in Bosasso told Reuters.